 In other words, as soon as you choose what IS, the pain may remain, but you begin to transcend it.
 Choosing the pain that is, gives you an infusion of renewed strength.
 It’s turning a corner from being a victim to becoming a master of your circumstance.
 It’s accessing a higher level of empowerment, growth, soul-expansion, and victory.

 You wanted growth and achievement, and didn’t think you could have it with your spouse.
 But option three gives you access to a higher level of growth and achievement that can be realized in no other way.
 It’s impossible to access that achievement without your spouse.
-And the more difficult the spouse, the greater will be your potential achievement.
+And the more difficult the spouse, the greater is your potential achievement.
 (Law of Polarity)

 Maybe this was the reason for the new and everlasting covenant, because of how it exalts people if they abide in it.

 I have a friend who has been in a difficult marriage for about two decades.
 She is one of the most wise and radiant people I have ever met.
 She is well experienced in the principles of Rare Faith, and often feels frustrated that her husband does not believe in himself, or in her dreams.
 He has fallen into a destructive loop of idleness, discouragement, negativity, anger, illness, and depression, which has plagued their family for years.
+Their relationship is empty.
 Her children see it and struggle with it, but they also see how she is transcending above it.

 Her community sees the dysfunction and wouldn’t blame her for leaving him.
 In fact, she’s been advised by well meaning friends and leaders to do just that.
 They think she’s living a doormat’s life.
 Yes, it’s painful.
 Yes, it’s beyond frustrating.
 And yes, she carries the bulk of the load.
 But she has chosen to stay, and she is happy.